stuntrally/stuntrally3/docs/Faq.md

 **I have a question that is not answered here / how can I learn more about this project?**
 Firstly by reading the Documentation.
 It describes most things already.
 Lastly, you can ask on Forum.
-For info about CryHam (main creator of SR), his other project you can read more on [CryHam's website](https://cryham.tuxfamily.org/).
+For info about CryHam (main creator of SR), his other projects, and more, you can read on [CryHam's website](https://cryham.tuxfamily.org/).